toggl/toggl_api_docs/chapters/dashboard.md

 * description: (Description property is not present if time entry description is empty)
 * stop: time entry stop time (ISO 8601 date and time.
 Stop property is not present when time entry is still running)

-The most active user object holds the data of the top 5 users who have tracked the most time during last week.
+The most active user object holds the data of the top 5 users who have tracked the most time during last 7 days.
 Most active user object has the following properties
 * user_id: user ID
-* duration: Sum of time entry durations that are created during last 7 days
+* duration: Sum of time entry durations that have been created during last 7 days

 ##Get Dashboard data##